Year Joined MKLM: 2000

 In 2016, Russ transferred to Cambodia, focusing on ministry with deaf people.
 The lives of the deaf in Cambodia are particularly marginalized.
 According to officials at the World Federation of the Deaf, Cambodia was the only country in the world that did not have any kind of sign language prior to 1996.
 Unlike other countries, Cambodia also did not have any organizations for the deaf.

-Russ works with the Deaf Development Programme in the capital city of Phnom Penh.
-He utilizes his tremendous administrative and project management skills serving as Program Administrator, supporting the functions of accounting, human resources and donor compliance.
+Russ works with the Deaf Development Program in the capital city of Phnom Penh.
+He utilizes his tremendous administrative and project management skills serving as Finance Manager, supporting the functions of accounting, human resources and donor compliance.
 The program employs a staff of eighty local individuals, both hearing and deaf people, who provide: